kubernetes-sigs/lws/site/content/en/docs/concepts/disaggregatedset/_index.md

 `placementPolicy` (topology co-location / spread) are covered in the [examples and operations guide](/docs/examples/disaggregatedset/).

-## When to Use DisaggregatedSet vs Plain LWS

-Use **plain LWS** when:
-- All inference pods are homogeneous (same model, same resources).
-- You do not need to separate prefill from decode.
-- You are running training jobs or batch workloads without disaggregation.

-Use **DisaggregatedSet** when:
-- You are running disaggregated LLM inference (e.g., vLLM with P/D disaggregation, SGLang).
-- Different inference phases require different GPU types or different pod group sizes.
-- You want to scale prefill and decode replicas independently based on different traffic patterns.
-- You are evaluating disaggregated serving architectures and need first-class Kubernetes support.

 ## Key Design Principles

 1. **LWS-native** — DisaggregatedSet is built on top of LWS, not alongside it.
 This means LWS features (failure handling, subgroup topology, exclusive placement) are available per role.
 Note: rollout strategy is owned by the DisaggregatedSet controller, which replaces the per-LWS rollout to coordinate updates across roles.